Religion & Thought

 The conversion process is already personal enough

 Reform Judaism's current guidance is useful because it foregrounds what conversion actually is.
 The movement describes the process as self-paced and open-ended and notes that people come to Judaism for many reasons, from spiritual searching to family life.
-It also stresses that conversion requires study, participation, and community, not just private conviction.
+It also stresses that conversion requires study, participation, and community rather than private conviction alone.

 That should already suggest a basic courtesy rule.

-If becoming Jewish usually involves sustained learning, practice, vulnerability, and deep personal discernment, then the resulting story is not casual small talk.
+If conversion to Judaism usually involves sustained learning, practice, vulnerability, and deep personal discernment, then the resulting story is not casual small talk.
 It may be shareable.
 It is not automatically owed.

 Reform's guide also makes another important point: conversion does not require someone to sever ties with family or erase everything that came before.
-That matters because one subtle way Jews by choice get mishandled is by being spoken to as if their previous life has either been nullified or remains more "real" than their Jewish one.
+That matters because one subtle way Jews by choice get mishandled is by being spoken to as if their previous life has either been nullified or treated as more authentic than their Jewish one.
 Both instincts are off.

 Curiosity is not the same thing as permission

 My Jewish Learning's advice piece on talking to converts says this directly and memorably.
-The first question many people want to ask, why did you convert, is often exactly the wrong one.
+The first question a stranger may want to ask, why did you convert, is often exactly the wrong one.
 The article compares it to asking someone to expose something intimate just after meeting them.

 That comparison holds up because the issue is not information.
 It is timing and entitlement.